-It’s the starting month of the new year and there will be many who will be looking forward to get their PC upgraded or even might be looking to get a new PC altogether.
+It’s the starting month of the new year and there will be many who will be looking forward to getting their PC upgraded or even might be looking to get a new PC altogether.
 Well, guess what, the previous year had given us a lot of options to choose from.
 Therefore we are going with the processor on our topic since we have some nice processors from AMD that got released last year and according to many reviewers, they are indeed serious performers.

 AMD released four processors altogether back in the month of November the Ryzen 5 5600X, the Ryzen 7 5800X, the Ryzen 9 5900X, and the 5950X.
 The entire 5000 series processors from AMD are coming with Zen 3 architecture and are promised to deliver a 19% IPC increase over the previous generation processors.
-They are built with the Zen 3 architecture that is capable of delivering reduces latency from accelerated core and cache communication and doubles the directly accessible L3 cache per core while delivering up to 2.8X more performance-per-watt.
+They are built with the Zen 3 architecture that is capable of delivering reduced latency from accelerated core and cache communication and doubles the directly accessible L3 cache per core while delivering up to 2.8X more performance-per-watt.

 In our today’s topic, we are going to discuss which processor will be best suitable for what kind of usage between the Ryzen 7 5800X and the Ryzen 9 5900X so that you will be able to figure out which one should be a perfect choice that will fulfill your needs entirely.